top of page

 Oregon has implemented several comprehensive gun safety regulations.
 These include no firearms at the state capital, mandatory securing of firearms when not in use, and granting schools and other educational institutions the power to restrict firearms on their premises.

 U.S. District Court Judge Karin Immergut upheld Oregon’s new gun laws.
 It was ruled that banning large capacity magazines and requiring a permit to purchase a firearm aligned with national historical regulations of firearms for public safety.
 However, it is different from last year’s Supreme Court ruling which put emphasis on the right to carry firearms outside the home without special permission.
 It was argued that large capacity magazines are not typically necessary for self-defense and can be regulated, and the permitting system does not deprive Oregon citizens of their liberty, nor does it violate their second amendment rights.
+This decision and law known as Measure 114, however, is paused by the Oregon Circuit Court.

 Oregon Gun Laws Conclusion